Edward H. Mitchell

 Edward Henry Mitchell (April 27, 1867– October 24, 1932) was an American businessman and postcard publisher of San Francisco.
-He was owner of the Edward H. Mitchell publishing company that was one of the most prolific post card publishers on the western coast of the United States.
+He was owner of the Edward H. Mitchell publishing company that was one of the most prolific postcard publishers on the western coast of the United States.
 He was based in San Francisco from the late 1890s to the early 1920s.

 Early life

 Mitchell was born in San Francisco, on April 27, 1867.
 He was the son of John Henry Mitchell, a Methodist minister.
 Mitchell married Idelle Gertrude Lanehan(1870-1941) on November 26, 1891, in San Francisco at the residence of the bride's mother.

 Professional background

 Mitchell started the Edward H. Mitchell Company in 1895.
 His company issued about 4,000 different post card scenes between 1898 and 1915, which included 32 postcards illustrating 14 California missions.
 Post Cards were often published on yellow canary colored paper.
 Many post cards were distributed by other California publishers.
 His company was located at 225 Post Street before the 1906 San Francisco earthquake, which destroyed the building.
 After 1906, he built a plant on Army Street where he published postcards.
 From the Army Street location he published thousands of divided back cards, which had views of San Francisco, the Philippines, the Hawaiian Islands, comics, and early exaggerations of California fruits and vegetables.

 Mitchell bought the postcard business of California scenes and one set depicting Yellowstone National Park published by Albert Kayser of Oakland in 1898.
 He printed postcards for a number of other publishers, including for photographer Charles Roscoe Savage, and Michael Rieder of Los Angeles.

 In Jan 1898, Mitchell published San Francisco View Book, a collection 32 of half-tone reproductions of photographs of scenes around San Francisco.
 In December 1899, Mitchel published the California View Calendar, which included 6 views of scenes in the state, the Cliff House, Moss Brae Falls, Mount Shasta, Yosemite National Park, Mission Santa Barbara, and the California State Capitol.
 The price was 75 cents.

 Oscar Newman, of the Newman Post Card Co., worked with Mitchell for the February 1911, formation of Exposition Publishing Co., which was an organization that captured the souvenir post card business for the 1915 Panama–Pacific International Exposition.